TarfaMajeed/Projects/README.md

                                                                   ## WebDevelopment ##

-- Tarfa Mjeed .zip: [It contains the full stack deveopment project the project.]
+- Tarfa Mjeed .zip: [It contains the full stack deveopment project.This is a TripAdvisor Reservation System where users can fill a booking form with their details, choose payment options, and submit reservations.The React frontend collects user data and sends it to the Node.js backend via API.
+The backend saves the reservation into MongoDB database.Technologies Used:
+Frontend: React.js + Vite + Axios
+Backend: Node.js + Express.js + Mongoose
+Database: MongoDB]

                                                                    ## Deep Learning  ##